 The old railway line along the river valley is now a ‘piste cyclable’ from Rouffilhac, just over the river from St Julien de Lampon.
 It runs in both directions, east towards Souillac and west towards Aillac, Grolejac and Sarlat.
 Since it’s an old train line the gradients are gentle and the scenery is spectacular.
-There are several places where the track crosses a road so care is required but it’s a great way to see the countryside and the river.You can hire a bike from Cap Evasion near the bridge at St Julien, 05 53 28 32 98 www.canoe-sur-dordogne.com).
-There is also bike hire at the Sarlat end (07 81 24 78 79 liberty-cycle.com).
-Pack a lunch and spent a half or full day on the cycle way.
+Hire a bike, pack a lunch and spent a half or full day on the cycle way.

 There are racquets and balls in the house so why not play a game of tennis?
 There is a court in St Julien behind the Marie.
 You need book at the Marie.

-Many people swim in the Dordogne River at St Julien de Lampon in high season, but there is also swimming at artificial lakes at Gourdon and Grolejac (there is a small charge here), and public pools at Souillac: where ‘Quercyland’ has water slides etc; Sarlat and Gourdon.
-River currents can be very dangerous, especially near the bridge where eddies develop.
+Many people swim in the Dordogne River at St Julien de Lampon and near Sarlat in high season, but there is also swimming at artificial lakes at Gourdon and Grolejac (there is a small charge here), municipal pools at Souillac and Sarlat, and ‘Quercyland’ in Soulliac, with water slides etc for a fun family day out.